 Appell anticipated that the broken pieces were completely cemented together during the 1905 conservation.
 Nevertheless, he was optimistic that the repairs would come apart easily, thereby allowing him to remove each piece so he could strip off the Portland cement that held them together.
 The circumstances proved better than expected!
 Wet Portland cement was applied only along the top edges of the cracks, and the individual pieces separated exactly where they should.
 Because they were set in shell mortar, Appell was able to lift each section of stone without damaging them.
 As the sections were removed, the team discovered remnants of paper, yellowed from age, which had been placed along the interior surfaces to prevent concrete from dripping into the cracks as it was applied.
 It was the best case scenario!

 Current research suggests that the “knight’s tombstone” originally marked the grave of Sir George Yeardley, who died in 1627.
 Knighted and appointed governor of the colony in 1618, Yeardley presided over the first General Assembly that met in 1619 in the 1617 church “quire” [choir].
 The stone would have been imported to the colony from England.
 Appell noted that it was remarkable to have a stone ornamented with such a large quantity of brass.
-In his line of work, he sees many historic tombstones with surviving slate inlays because they are far less likely to be robbed than metal.
+In his line of work, he sees many historical tombstones with surviving slate inlays because they are far less likely to be robbed than metal.
 “This must have been an impressive ledger stone with its original brasses,” Appell commented.
 “It’s a very high end piece.”